 Whether it’s the exclusive properties of Toorak, the seaside grandeur of Brighton, or the leafy tranquility of Kooyong, Melbourne’s luxury suburbs are in a league of their own.

-FAQs on Richest Suburbs in Melbourne
+FAQs on the Richest Suburbs in Melbourne

-Where is the richest place in Melbourne?
+What is the richest suburb in Melbourne?

 Which suburb is best to live in Melbourne?